ZishuoYang/GEANT4-ScintillatorTile/README.md

 Build and run instructions
 -----------------------------
-1. Create build directory (can rename bill-newLQ/ to be whatever/) mkdir bill-newLQ-build (if rename your directory /whaterever/, then do instead: mkdir whatever-build/ )
+1. Create build directory
+mkdir bill-newLQ-build (if renamed your directory /whaterever/, then do instead: mkdir whatever-build/ )

 2a.
 Check out CMSSW (Only required the first time), e.g. cmsrel CMSSW_4_4_4

 2b. cd to SCRAM based area and set up runtime environment, e.g.